Alesiks/tic-tac-toe/README.md

 # tic-tac-toe
-tic-tac-toe, 5 in a row or gomoku game.
+This is a custom implementation of a 5 in a row (or gomoku) game.

 Play here: https://game-five-in-a-row.herokuapp.com/